justcoded/web-starter-kit/docs/install.md

 Bring up a terminal and type `node --version`.
 Node should respond with a version at or above 4.0.x.
-If you require Node, go to [nodejs.org](https://nodejs.org) and click on the big green Install button.
+If you need to install Node, go to [nodejs.org](https://nodejs.org) and click on the big green Install button.

 ### [Gulp](http://gulpjs.com)